About speech and speech development

 Speech is the ability to use your lips, tongue and other parts of your mouth to produce sounds.

-For speech, children need to understand different sounds, as well as the rules for putting those sounds together in their own language.
+For speech, children need to understand different sounds and the rules for putting those sounds together in their own language.

 Most children master the following sounds at the following ages: